-In contrast, consider people you know who aren’t tough minded struggle with stressful situations.
+In contrast, people who aren’t tough minded struggle with stressful situations.
 They don’t handle adversity well.
 They worry.
 They become agitated and upset.
-When confronted with a problem, particularly one for which people imply they are to blame, they are quick to defend themselves and may even go on the counter attack.
+When confronted with a problem, particularly one for which people imply they are to blame, they are quick to defend themselves and even go on the counter attack.
 Rather than react calmly to challenging circumstances, they become upset.
 Rather than listen to opposing opinions, they react with criticisms of their own.
 When someone else says, “Can I give you my candid feedback?” they tense up.
 They are insecure in themselves.

 Being tough minded is hard enough for most people, but to also be sensitive and caring at the same time can seem impossible.
 The two qualities seem incompatible.
 It would be relatively easy to be tough if you didn’t have to also be considerate and caring.
 However, great leaders and problem solvers in general are self-assured enough that they don’t let situations and people derail their demeanor.
 They are able to handle most any situation without becoming harsh, negative, or cynical.
 They care about people but don’t let people upset them.
 They have a high threshold for adversity and difficult circumstances that would otherwise be stressful for others.

 If you are in a position of significant responsibility or expect to attain a position of significant responsibility, your ability to handle difficult circumstances without becoming anxious or stressed is critical to your success.
 Particularly if you are a senior executive, your ability to handle customer complaints, coworker conflicts, project mistakes, media criticisms, and false accusations will determine how well your organization performs.
 Consider these principles when you need to be tough minded and confident while at the same time maintaining your composure and compassion for people …. especially when you are trying to do the right thing but being criticized for it: